Timespot1: A 28nm CMOS Pixel Read-Out ASIC for 4D Tracking at High Rates: State of the art of high time resolution ASICs

 The first complete set of requirements for an ASIC to be conceived for a 4D tracker has been given by the LHCb collaboration and is reported in Table~\ref{tab:specslhcb}~\cite{bib:FTDRLHCbU2}.
-The table lists the requirements established for two possible configurations (Scenarios A and B) of the Upgrade-II of the LHCb inner tracker (also known as VELO).
-Details are given in~\cite{bib:FTDRLHCbU2}.
-Table~\ref{tab:specslhcb} values clearly indicates that, besides the small pitch and the excellent timing performance, other basic requirements must be satisfied, such as high pixel rate, high data bandwidth per ASIC, radiation resistance, and low power consumption.
+The table lists the principal sensors and ASIC requirements established for two possible configurations (Scenarios A and B) of the Upgrade-II of the LHCb inner tracker (also known as VELO).
+The innermost radius of the VELO is a key driving parameter for the physics performance and the detector technological requirements, in particular rate capability and radiation hardness.
+Two scenarios are proposed.
+In the first scenario, Scenario A, the innermost radius is kept at the current value of \SI{5.1}{\milli \meter} and the sensor layout is the same as for VELO Upgrade I. In the second scenario, Scenario B, the radius is relaxed to \SI{12.5}{\milli \meter} in which case the cluster occupancies match those of VELO Upgrade I. Details are given in~\cite{bib:FTDRLHCbU2}.
+Table~\ref{tab:specslhcb} \st{values} clearly indicates that, besides the small pitch and the excellent timing performance, other basic requirements must be satisfied, such as high pixel rate, high data bandwidth per ASIC, radiation resistance, and low power consumption.
 This aspect defines the maximum hit rate sustainable by the ASIC corresponding to localized bursts of events and the average hit-rate required to be processed without data loss.
-These performance levels must be achieved while respecting the specifications of power consumption posed by cooling and power-delivery systems.
-This limits translate to a maximum power consumption per unit area (power budget) ranging from \SI{0.1}{\watt / \centi \meter ^2}~\cite{bib:tofhir2x}~to \SI{1.5}{\watt / \centi \meter ^2}~\cite{bib:FTDRLHCbU2}~\cite{bib:lhcbcooling}.
-Furthermore, the ASIC architecture and technology must be sufficiently radiation-hard to sustain an total dose in the order of tens of megagrays~\cite{bib:FTDRLHCbU2}.
+These performance levels must be achieved while respecting the specifications of power consumption \cor{posed}{mandated} by cooling and power-delivery systems. \st{This} These limits translate to a maximum power consumption \st{per unit area} (power budget) ranging from \SI{0.1}{\watt / \centi \meter ^2}~\cite{bib:tofhir2x}~to \SI{1.5}{\watt / \centi \meter ^2}~\cite{bib:FTDRLHCbU2}~\cite{bib:lhcbcooling}.
+Furthermore, the ASIC architecture and technology must be sufficiently radiation-hard to sustain \st{an} a total dose in the order of tens of megagrays~\cite{bib:FTDRLHCbU2}.